steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

-Wait, one may say: "I don't recall reading anything about logistic regression producing a maximum entropy distribution in *The Elements of Statistical Learning* nor in Agresti's monumental textbook *Categorical Data Analysis* [[10]](#10) which contains hundreds of pages devoted to logistic regression and its applications."
+Wait, one may say: "I don't recall reading anything about logistic regression producing a maximum entropy distribution in *The Elements of Statistical Learning* nor in Agresti's classic textbook *Categorical Data Analysis* [[10]](#10) which contains hundreds of pages devoted to logistic regression and its applications."